jreslock/jreslock.github.io/content/about/_index.md

 ---
 title: "About"
-description: "Hi my name is Jason.
+description: "Hi!
+My name is Jason.
 I am a developer and on this site I write about code, automation, cloud, infrastructure, security"
 ---
 {{< figure src="/images/bot.png" title="" >}}